vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar/04_THE_VEDANGA_JYOTISHA_CALENDAR.md

 The yuga begins at winter solstice with the sun, and the moon together at the Dhaniṣthā asterism (a or B Delphini)."

 These are the main points from which the five yearly calendar can be constructed.
+The Vedānga Jyotisa further describes measure ments of the subdivisions of the day by means of the clepsydra, as well as by gnomon-shadows.

+One particular feature is the assumption that the ratio of the length of the day to that of the night on the summer solstice day is as 3.: 2.

+Let us now examine these points critically.

+We observe that all the mathematical rules point out only to mean motions of the sun and the moon, i.e, the periods of the sun and the moon were obtained by counting the number of sāvana days in a large number of years and months, and dividing the number by the number of periods (year or month).
+No evidence is found of the systematic day to day observations of the sun and the moon.
+Only the lunar zodiac was used for describing the positions of the sun and the moon, which appears to have been divided into 27 equal parts or nakṣatras ; in other words the nakṣatras no longer denoted star-clusters but equal divisions of the lunar belt.

+There is no mention of the zodiac or twelve signs of the zodiac, or of week days, or of planetary motion,

+Let us now look critically into the rules..

+5 solar years. = 365.2422 x 5-1826.2110 days; 62 synodic months=29.53059 x 62-1830.8965 days ; 67 sidereal months=27.32166 x 67=1830.5512 days.

 Therefore, regarded as a measure for luni-solar adjustment, the error is 4.685 days in a period of 5 years, i.e., if we started a yuga with the sun and the moon together on the winter solstice day, the beginning of the next yuga (6th year) would occur.
 4.685 days later than the winter solstice and in 5 to 6 yugas the discrepancy would amount to a month or half season.
 This cannot escape notice, and therefore there must have been some way of bringing back the yuga to the winter solstice day.
 Otherwise the calendar becomes useless.
 But how could it have been done ? .
 This is a matter for conjecture and several hypotheses have been proposed.
-According to S. B. Dikṣit, we should have in 95 years :
+According to S. B. Dīkṣit, we should have in 95 years :

 according to the V. J., x 95-38 intercalary months, while actually we have, I'o x 95-35 intercalary months.

-So the Vedanga Jyotiṣa rules introduce 3 more intercalary months than necessary in 95 years, and if these are dropped, we can have good adjustment.
+So the Vedānga Jyōtiṣa rules introduce 3 more intercalary months than necessary in 95 years, and if these are dropped, we can have good adjustment.
 This could have been done as follows :

 In the first period of 30 years-6 yugas, suppose they had 11 intercalary months instead of 12.